Easy Guide to Dehydrated Celery

 Soups and Stews

 Dehydrated celery is a fantastic addition to soups and stews.
+It can also be used to make a flavorful stock, serving as a key ingredient in the base for these dishes.
 Add the rehydrated celery directly into the pot.
 It will continue absorbing the broth, enhancing its flavor while contributing to its unique taste.

 Marinara Sauce